jim-shaw-bluenote/jim-shaw-bluenote.github.io/index.markdown

 </p>

 <p>
 I design novel computational methods that enable biological discovery from large genomics datasets.
-Biological data us is messy and formidable -- I find that a mathematical perspective and respect for the biology goes a long way in taming it.
+Biological data is messy and formidable, but I find that a mathematical perspective and respect for the biology goes a long way in taming it.
 </p>

 <p>